Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Methodology

 In the hierarchical setting, more coarse clusters must be generated from the clusters.
 Here, we consider a user hierarchy of depth $p$; that is, we iteratively cluster users or the last generated user clusters $p$ times.
 Let the level-specific number of user clusters be $\{m_1, m_2, \dots, m_p\}$ and $m_0 = M$.
 This means that there are $m_0$ users at level zero and $m_l$ user clusters at level $l$.
-Then, the user latent matrix $\boldsymbol{U}^{(0)}$ can be reformulated using recursive decomposition:
+Then, $\boldsymbol{U}^{(0)}$ can be reformulated using recursive decomposition:

 where $\tilde{\boldsymbol{U}}^{(l)} \in \mathbb{R}^{m_{l-1} \times m_l}$ represents the connection matrix from user clusters (or user objects) at level $(l-1)$ to user clusters at level $l$, such that $\sum_{s} \tilde{\boldsymbol{U}}_{is}^{(l)} = 1, \forall{i}$, and $\boldsymbol{U}^{(l)} \in \mathbb{R}^{m_l \times d}$ represents the embeddings of user clusters at level $l$.